Oracabessa: In popular culture

-Several scenes from the 1962 James Bond film Dr. No which featured Sean Connery as Bond, and Ursula Andress in her Golden Globe-winning role as Honey Ryder were filmed at James Bond Beach.
+Several scenes from the 1962 James Bond film Dr. No, which featured Sean Connery as Bond and Ursula Andress in her Golden Globe-winning role as Honey Ryder, were filmed at James Bond Beach.

 In the 1973 film, Live and Let Die, James Bond and his guide, Quarrel Jr., drive through Oracabessa and stop at the triangular intersection in the main square to ask for directions.

 UB40's hit song "Oracabessa Moonshine" was written about Oracabessa's stunning sunsets and clear moonlit skies.

-Interior and exterior scenes for the 1989 film, The Mighty Quinn, starring Denzel Washington were filmed at Golden Clouds villa in Oracabessa.
+Interior and exterior scenes for the 1989 film, The Mighty Quinn, starring Denzel Washington, were filmed at Golden Clouds villa in Oracabessa.

 Sting wrote the song "Every Breath You Take" while on holiday in Oracabessa.

+Oracabessa is also briefly mentioned in Dave's chart-topper Sprinter.